alexfernandez/alexfernandez.github.io/2021/remote-memory.md

 this is a very monotonous situation for the mind.
-Sitting in the same place all day with little distractions is great for deep work, the kind that you do alone like read a report or write a document.
+Sitting in the same place all day with little distractions is great for deep work, the kind that you do alone like reading a report or writing code.
 But not so much for interacting with people: we really enjoy changing settings from time to time!